Impact Factor 5.555 | CiteScore 5.1

 The Neuroendocrine Science section is cross-listed in two journals Frontiers in Neuroscience and Frontiers in Endocrinology.
 This means that authors interested in submitting to the Neuroendocrine Science section can decide to publish in either of the two journals by choosing their preferred journal already at the time of submission.
 Upon submission the manuscript is edited and reviewed by the Editorial Board of the Neuroendocrine Science section.
 Following a successful peer review the final manuscript is published in the journal to which the manuscript was submitted.

-Neuroendocrine Science welcomes submissions of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Neuroendocrine Science welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Study Protocol, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Neuroendocrine Science, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact email@example.com